krishauser/Klampt/README.md

 ## Version history

+Note: If you have a `pip` installed Klampt from version 0.10.0, you may get the latest updates by cloning the Git repo, then run `cd Klampt/Python; python patch_a_pip_install.py`.
+This provides all of the Python API updates listed below without needing to build from source.

+**Latest (master)**
+-   None

 **0.10.0** (10/5/2024)
-Note: If you have a `pip` installed Klampt, you may get these updates by cloning the Git repo, then run `cd Klampt/Python; python patch_a_pip_install.py`.
-This provides all of the Python API updates listed below without needing to build from source.

 -   New geometry types `OccupancyGrid` and `Heightmap`.  `OccupancyGrid` uses the same `VolumeGrid` data structure as `ImplicitSurface`.  `Heightmap` can represent orthographic heightmaps (e.g., elevation maps) as well as depth maps coming from RGB-D cameras.
 -   Viewport data structure now accepts non-square pixels and non-centered focal points.
 API breaking change; to resize viewports and keep the FOV and relative center, use `Viewport.resize(w,h)`.
 -   C++ API: Breaking changes to KrisLibrary Geometry API.
 Older builds of Klampt will need to pull KrisLibrary branch `old_geometry`.
 -   C++ API: Renamed `Merge` to `Union` for all geometries.
 Added `Merge` function that merges a single geometry into the current geometry's representation.
 -   Python API: Upgraded to support PyQt6, deprecated PyQt4.
+Changed to using ``QOpenGLWidget`` for visualization, which may introduce visualization bugs as we work through the kinks.
+Klampt windows can now be run in concert with OpenCV visualizations, although only in single-threaded (`vis.loop` / `vis.run`) mode (see [opencvtest.py](https://github.com/krishauser/Klampt-examples/blob/master/Python3/testing/opencvtest.py)).
+Also, when simulating sensors and showing them in matplotlib, `vis.scene().window.makeCurrent() / doneCurrent()` needs to be called (see [sensor_matplotlib.py](https://github.com/krishauser/Klampt-examples/blob/master/Python3/testing/sensor_matplotlib.py)).
+-   Python API: Added Rerun.io visualization frontend.
+Try `vis.init('Rerun')`.
+Unsupported functions: multi-window, coordinates module items, ContactPoints, Holds.
 -   Python API: Added Geometry3D `merge` function that can be used for SDF and heightmap fusion.
 -   Python API: can control draw order of transparent objects with `draw_order` attribute.
 -   Python API: Improved calibration routines in `klampt.model.calibrate`.